dromara/sureness/README.md

 #### <font color="red">Some Conventions</font>

-- Based RBAC, only has role-resource, no permission action
+- Based RBAC, only has role-resource, no permission action.
 - We treat restful requests as a resource, resource format like `requestUri===httpMethod`.
   That is the request uri + request method(`post,get,put,delete...`) is considered as a resource as a whole.
   `eg: /api/v2/book===get`
-- User belongs some Role -- Role owns Resource -- User can access the resource
+- User belongs some Role -- Role owns Resource -- User can access the resource.

-Resource path matching see: [Uri Match](docs/path-match.md)
+Resource path matching see: [URI Match](docs/path-match.md)

 #### Add sureness In Your Project